skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 NFs can enable one to model a rich class of distributions by specifying parameters for these transformations.
 We introduce the key ideas of NFs in Section 5, and then move on to the main paper (Section 6), which leverages NFs to improve the richness of the family of approximate latent distributions used in amortized VI.

 _A [Google Doc containing an expanded version of this curriculum](https://docs.google.com/document/d/1a8WH0D5ZCCeiIus119ROigVgd4t8p2RwZLbMk6Zp3yc/edit?usp=sharing) is also available.
-It contains mor e information on assumed prerequisites, additional rationale for and commentary on various assigned readings, links to supporting material to help mastering the required reading, a couple of extra exercises that did not make the final curriculum, and scribe notes from the group discussion sessions._
+It contains more information on assumed prerequisites, additional rationale for and commentary on various assigned readings, links to supporting material to help mastering the required reading, a couple of extra exercises that did not make the final curriculum, and scribe notes from the group discussion sessions._

 # 1 Bayesian inference and latent variable models